Cookiesworld/cookiesworld.github.io/_posts/2021-12-22-people-say-javascript-is-weird.markdown

 categories: powershell
 ---

 Today I had to dip into Powershell for some deployment schannanigens.
 We have a script that formats hostname.
 It is passed a comma separated list of hosts which formats them into deployment hostnames and calls docker.
-For some reason if it were passed a single hostname we see an error "Cannot process arugment transformation on parameter 'HostNames' cannot convert the value of type System.String to type System.Collection.ArrayList.
+For some reason if it were passed a single hostname we see an error
+>"Cannot process arugment transformation on parameter 'HostNames' cannot convert the value of type System.String to type System.Collection.ArrayList".

 Below is a simplified version which displays the error